DataWorks-NC/durham-quality-of-life-data/meta/en/mEVENING-COOL-ISLANDS.md

 Volunteers collected temperature samples throughout Durham which were then used to model temperature variations across the city.
 More about the project as a whole and data produced by Durham and Raleigh volunteers can be found [here](https://osf.io/4tkvs/).

-The CAPA study focused on downtown Durham and surrounding neighborhoods; in the compass this metric omits census areas which had less than 50% of their area included in the study.
+The CAPA study focused on downtown Durham and surrounding neighborhoods; in the Compass this metric omits census areas which had less than 50% of their area included in the study.

 ### Additional Resources
 | Resource                                                      | Learn More and Take Action |